drudilorenzo/ephemeral-github-runner-action/README.md

   ephemeral-github-runner:runnersCount: "1"

  ```

+ It isn't mandatory to put the  config file in the root directory.
+Example: 'dir1/dir2/config.yaml.'

 ## How to use with GCP

-Create a file called config.yaml in the project root with following content:
+Create a file called config.yaml with following content:

 ```
 config: